lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts7.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/kats_vs_greykite.png" width="234" height="263" /></p>

-After data exploration, often times we want to dive deeper into the hidden patterns in time series, such as trend, seasonality, changepoints, outliers, etc. Some of these insights not only helps understand the time series better, but can help later model forecasting too.
+After exploring the data, we often dive deeper into time series patterns like trend, seasonality, changepoints, and outliers.
+These insights not only improve understanding but also enhance forecasting models.

 To do these detections, Lady H. has experimented with 2 latest popular time series toolkits, Kats and Greykite.

-* [Kats][1] is an open source time series toolkit developped by Facebook Research.
+* [Kats][1] is an open-source time series toolkit from Facebook Research.
-* [Greykite][2] provides a framework for time series forecasting with its flagship algorithm Silverkite, it also provides exploratory analysis on time series.
+* [Greykite][2] is a framework for forecasting with its flagship Silverkite algorithm, also supporting exploratory analysis.

-Which is a better choice?
-Or when to use what? <b>Kats vs Greykite!</b> The competition begins!
+Which is the better choice?
+Let the <b>Kats vs. Greykite</b> competition begin!

 ## Installation

 ### Install Kats
 Kats doesn't update as frequent as many other popular open source libraries.

-According to Lady H.'s observations, Kats stayed at version 0.1.0 for months without any update.
-Such a low updating frequency is rare among active open source libraries, especially it's a library from a giant company.
+[Check its release history][7] 😉.

 The installation of Kats was tricky, and the problems often happened in Prophet related features.